merlin-network/nemo/x/incentive/spec/01_concepts.md

 The code is further complicated by:
 - Claim objects contain indexes for several source shares.
-- Rewards for hard borrows and hard deposits use the same claim object.
+- Rewards for jinx borrows and jinx deposits use the same claim object.
-- Savings and hard hooks trigger any time one in a group of source shares change, but don't identify which changed.
+- Savings and jinx hooks trigger any time one in a group of source shares change, but don't identify which changed.
-- The hard `BeforeXModified` hooks don't show source shares that have increased from zero (eg when a new denom is deposited to an existing deposit).
+- The jinx `BeforeXModified` hooks don't show source shares that have increased from zero (eg when a new denom is deposited to an existing deposit).
 So there is an additional `AfterXModified` hook, and the claim indexes double up as a copy of the borrow/deposit denoms.
 - The sync operation is split between two methods to try to protect against indexes being deleted.
-    - `InitXRewards` performs a sync assuming source shares are 0, it mostly fires in cases where `sourceShares` = 0 above (except for hard and supply)
+    - `InitXRewards` performs a sync assuming source shares are 0, it mostly fires in cases where `sourceShares` = 0 above (except for jinx and supply)
     - `SyncXRewards` performs a sync, but skips it if `globalIndexes` are not found or `rewardIndexes` are not found (only when claim object not found)
 - Usdx rewards do not support multiple reward denoms.